blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/003-generate-payment-and-stake-keys.md

 ## Step 6 -  Fund your payment address
 On testnets you can use the <a href="https://docs.cardano.org/cardano-testnets/tools/faucet" target="_blank">Cardano faucet</a> to get test ADA.
 Select the Preview testnet and paste your payment.addr.

-After funding your account, check your payment address balance.
+After funding your account, verify your payment address balance.

 ```
 cardano-cli conway query utxo \